derat/soundalike/README.md

 When running against a large music collection, the `-db` flag can be passed to save fingerprints and other file information for future runs.
-Note that the database will not be reusable if you pass different `-algorithm`, `-chunk`, `-length`, or `-overlap` flags in the future, since those change how `fpcalc` computes fingerprints.
+Note that the database will not be reusable if you pass different `-fpcalc-*` flags in the future, since those change how `fpcalc` computes fingerprints.

 ## Memory usage